mpercic/Repating-tasks-project/README.md

 # Repeating-tasks-project
-Android app that lest users view and create tasks that repeat on selected days
+Android app that lets users view and create tasks that repeat on selected days